Taking Time Off

 With leave/return requests, you must contact Asst.
 Dean for Academic Affairs Liz Derickson.

 Leave Request Deadlines: November 15 for a Spring semester leave of absence, April 1 for a Fall semester leave of absence.
 If you are considering a leave of absence after these deadlines, please reach out to Dean Derickson or another dean right away for advice.
-See below for important details.
+See the Leaving webpage for important details.

 Return Request Deadlines: November 15 for a Spring semester return, July 1 for a Fall semester return (April 1 recommended, if possible).
-See below for important details.
+See the Returning webpage for important details.

 Communication is key.
 Be sure to regularly read and respond to your Swarthmore email account, as that is our official way of communicating with you.